elastos/Elastos.Hive.HttpAPITests/testcases.rst

      - Expect
      - Auto/Manual
    * - 1
-     - POST and GET without any parameter. http://10.10.165.11:9095/api/v0/add
+     - GET without any parameter. http://10.10.165.11:9095/api/v0/file/add
      - 500 code. {"Message":"error reading request: request Content-Type isn't multipart/form-data"}
      - A
    * - 2
-     - POST and GET required argument "path".
+     - GET with required argument "path".
      - 200 code and add file successful.
 Return body correct.
      - A
    * - 3
-     - POST and GET required argument "path", but file not exist.
+     - GET required argument "path", but file not exist.
      - Return fail message.
      - A
    * - 4
-     - POST and GET a random string of "path".
+     - GET a random string of "path".
-     - 200 code.
+     - Return fail message.
      - A
    * - 5
-     - POST and GET with correct value of "recursive".
+     - GET with correct value of "recursive".
      - 200 code.
      - A
    * - 6
      - POST and GET with incorrect value of "recursive".
-     - 200 code.
+     - 500 code.
      - A
    * - 7
      - POST and GET with correct value of "hidden".